Phylum: Magnoliophyta - Class: Equisetopsida - Order: Caryophyllales - Family: Aizoaceae

 The specific name edulis refers to the edible nature of the reddish seeds of the plant, which can be eaten raw or dried but are more commonly used to make jam or syrup.

-This specimens shown here were photographed in the Algarve in April.
+The specimens shown on this page were photographed in the Algarve region of Portugal during April.

 We hope that you have found this information helpful.
 If so we are sure you would also enjoy our books about Algarve wildlife and wildflowers.
 Buy them online here...